anees-hill/plotsrv/README.md

 **Lightweight observability for Python processes with instant UI**

 > **Live demo:** https://demo.plotsrv.com
-> See plotsrv render live plots, tables, JSON, and HTML from real sensor data.
+> See plotsrv render plots, tables, JSON, and HTML from real sensor data.

 `plotsrv` is a lightweight Python server for exposing live Python objects and on-disk files in a single browser UI.
 It gives you quick visibility into pipelines, experiments, batch jobs, and long-running processes without needing a full observability stack.